YunixOS/Paradoxical/README.md

-# Paradoxical
-Create Clausewitz Engine mods using TypeScript.
+Create Clausewitz Engine mods using JavaScript or TypeScript.

-Paradoxical provides a TypeScript API for constructing and serialising Clausewitz mod files, allowing mods to be generated programmatically.
+Paradoxical provides an API for constructing and serialising Clausewitz mod files, allowing mods to be generated programmatically.

 ## Features